Fiduciary Counsel | Real Estate Tax Planning | 2026

 A Qualified Intermediary is legally required in any 1031 exchange.
 The QI holds your sale proceeds in escrow between transactions, ensuring you never take constructive receipt of the funds — which would immediately trigger taxes.
 Without a QI, there is no exchange.

-What a QI does not do is advise you.
+What a QI does NOT do: Advise you.
 A QI is a transaction facilitator, not a fiduciary.
 They won’t tell you whether the replacement property fits your financial plan, whether you’re over-leveraging, or whether a different tax strategy would serve you better.
 Some QIs maintain relationships with real estate brokers and may suggest properties — with commissions flowing accordingly.

 A fee-only fiduciary advisor fills the gap a QI cannot: